Aimikk/compare-COVID_19-cases-Iran-vs-other-countries-/README.md

 South Korea: Known for its effective testing and tracing.

 Turkey: Both countries have faced significant challenges with COVID-19, and comparing their responses can provide insights into different strategies.

+change the path of exel file so the programmer will rum smoothly.